zchdoc/next-shadcn-dashboard-starter-dev/CONTRIBUTING.md

 ### ESLint Warnings

-If you're getting ESLint warnings, you can run `pnpm lint:fix` to automatically fix many common issues.
+If you're getting ESLint warnings, you can run `pnpm fix-warnings` to automatically fix many common issues.
+For more detailed guidance on fixing specific warnings, see the `LINTING-FIXES.md` file.

 ### Prettier Formatting